apache/hertzbeat/home/docs/help/alert_feishu.md

 2. How to @someone in alarm notification

     > In the form for adding recipients, fill in the `User ID`.
 If you need to @everyone, you can enter `all` in the `User ID` field.
 Multiple user IDs are also supported, separated by commas `,`.
-For detailed instructions on how to get the Feishu user ID, please refer to: https://open.feishu.cn/document/faq/trouble-shooting/how-to-get-internal-user-id.
+For detailed instructions on how to get the Feishu user ID, please refer to: [Get feishu user id](https://open.feishu.cn/document/faq/trouble-shooting/how-to-get-internal-user-id).

 Other issues can be fed back through the communication group ISSUE!